kadelcode/alx-system_engineering-devops/0x00-shell_basics/README.md

 ln -s /bin/ls ./__ls__ : Create a symbolic link
-cp -u ./*.html ../ : Copy all .html files from current directory to parent directory mv [[:upper:]]* /tmp/u : Move files beginning with an uppercase
+cp -u ./*.html ../ : Copy all .html files from current directory to parent directory mv [[:upper:]]* /tmp/u : Move files beginning with an uppercase rm ./*~ : Delete files ending with ~ in the current working directory